LappleApple/awesome-leading-and-managing/Influence-Delegation-and-Decision-Making.md

 - [Identify Leaders By Giving People Assignments](http://www.feld.com/archives/2014/12/identify-leaders-giving-people-assignments.html) - by Brad Feld.
 Takeaway: categorize the responses in one of three ways: 50% vanish; 25% do the assignment; and 25% make shit happen well beyond what the assignment was—these are the leaders.

+- [Lazy Leadership](https://medium.com/flow/lazy-leadership-8ba19e34f959?__s=ns1epkqjs8qj1ggjuafv) - by MetaLab founder Andrew Wilkinson.
+Takeaway: "I now think of my companies as machines.
+I determine the result that I want, design a machine that will produce the result, then figure out what sort of people I need as part of it.
+If I’m part of the machine, I think about my strengths and weaknesses, and if necessary replace myself with someone better suited to the role."

 - [Managing for Progress and the Loss-Aversion Principle](http://tomtunguz.com/progress-principle) - by Tom Tunguz.
 Takeaway: "The best managers craft roles and assign projects that position their teammates to see and feel the result of their work directly."

 - [“Screaming Monkey” analogy](https://hbr.org/1999/11/management-time-whos-got-the-monkey) - by William Oncken, Jr. and Donald L. Wass.
 Takeaway: Think of each work item as a screaming monkey, and ask these questions to identify the important ones: Should we even fed the monkey?; Who should feed the monkey?